objcio/articles/swift-functions.md

 }
 ```

-Since Swift is so new, there aren't clear conventions on handling errors just yet, but there are definitely a lot of options beyond the inout parameters!
+Since Swift is so new, there aren't clear conventions on handling errors just yet, but there are definitely a lot of options beyond inout parameters!
 Take a look at David Owen's recent blog post on [error handling in Swift](http://owensd.io/2014/08/22/error-handling-take-two.html).
 More on this topic should also be covered in [Functional Programming in Swift](http://www.objc.io/books/).

 ### Generic Parameter Types